callumrollo/erddaplogs/README.md

 1. Read in apache and nginx logs, combine them into one consistent dataframe
 2. Find the ips that made the greatest number of requests.
 Get their info from ip-api.com
 3. Remove suspected spam/bot requests
-4. Perform basic anaylysis to graph number of requests and users over time, most popular datasets/datatypes and geographic distribution of users
+4. Perform basic analysis to graph number of requests and users over time, most popular datasets/datatypes and geographic distribution of users

-A blog post explaining this notebook in more detail can be found at [https://callumrollo.com/weblogparse.html](https://callumrollo.com/weblogparse.html)
+A rather out od date blog post explaining this notebook in more detail can be found at [https://callumrollo.com/weblogparse.html](https://callumrollo.com/weblogparse.html)

 ### A note on example data

 If you don't have your own ERDDAP logs to hand, you can use the example data in `example_data/nginx_example_logs`.
-This is anonymmised data from a production ERDDAPP server [erddap.observations.voiceoftheocean.org](https://erddap.observations.voiceoftheocean.org/erddap).
-The ip addresses have been randommly generated, as have the user agents.
+This is anonymized data from a production ERDDAP server [erddap.observations.voiceoftheocean.org](https://erddap.observations.voiceoftheocean.org/erddap).
+The ip addresses have been randomly generated, as have the user agents.
 All subscription emails have been replaced with fake@example.com

 ### License